Yes, you can have perfection.

 If you chop basil too vigorously or too small, it will become soggy.
 Gently roll the leaves in a loose cylinder and then cut them in small shreds.

 Joanne Cutting-Gray, Ph.D., is an author, scholar, and lifelong student of cooking.
-She lives with her husband in Savannah, Georgia.
+She lives with her husband in Atlanta, Georgia.